Alex Evans – Director

 Devon Goodrich – Projects and Premises Officer

 Devon has worked at Time and Talents since May 2010 and previously worked for the Refugee Council and as a builder.
 As well as leading on Time and Talents’ work on the Rotherhithe Shed, and managing our beautiful gardens, he is responsible for the day-to-day running of the premises, working with hall hirers, and coordinating the care of the building and grounds.
 He runs the Green Team project, delivering outreach and in-house gardening to a wide range of other venues with the support of our dedicated volunteers.

 Cindy has lived in Rotherhithe for over 30 years and she loves it!
 She trained as an occupational therapist and worked specialising in ‘care of the elderly’ particularly older people with mental health issues.
 She worked for the NHS for 8 years and social services for 14 years.
 In 2000 she moved to working in the voluntary sector since then she has worked for Time and Talents, and for the Alzheimer’s Society in Southwark for 3 years as a Dementia Support Worker before moving to work for the Mental Health Foundation in 2012.
 She is the author of Running Self-Help Groups in Sheltered and Extra-Care Accommodation for People who Live with Dementia (2014), published by the Mental Health Foundation.
 She also has personal experience of a family member living with and dying from dementia.
-She loves the fact that T&T encourages her passion to strive to do more and better things for older people, taking them outside their comfort zone and experiencing new adventures – and ‘not just bingo’.
+She loves the fact that T&T encourages her passion to strive to do more and better things for older people, starting with a home visit to those who are isolated, and taking them outside their comfort zone and experiencing new adventures – and ‘not just bingo’.